MLDSBigGuy/Mongodb-installation/README.md

+## TML5: Mongo has coolections.
+A collection is the equivalent of an RDBMS table.
+A collection exists within a database.

 # Mongodb-installation
 Mongodb installation steps in mac

 ## 1. Install Mongodb
   - cd mongodb-folder-location